hassio-addons/bashio/README.md

 - [Official Home Assistant Raspbian Docker Base Image][home-assistant-base]
 - [Official Home Assistant Ubuntu Docker Base Image][home-assistant-base]

-Using those images as the base for your Home Assistant add-on, will provide this function library out of the box.
-Our base images are updated frequently and provides the minimal needed base image for a great add-on.
+Using those images as the base for your Home Assistant add-on will provide this function library out of the box.
+Our base images are updated frequently and provide the minimal needed base image for a great add-on.

 If you want to add Bashio to your own images, please take a look at the Dockerfile of the above base images to see how they are added at build time.

 ## Configuration

-Configuring an Bash script to use the Bashio library is fairly easy.
+Configuring a Bash script to use the Bashio library is fairly easy.
 Simply replace the shebang of your script file, from `bash` to `bashio`.

 Before example: